Book of the Earth: Part D

 Part D is probably the beginning of the composition, where most of the setting is introduced.
 A majority of the content of the Book of the Earth is also located within this section.
 The realm of the dead is depicted with Osiris, as the primary figure, located within a tomb that is guarded by serpents.
-Beneath Osiris are the gods Anubis and another god who have their arms stretched out to provide protection over his corpse.
+Beneath Osiris are the gods Anubis and another god who has their arms stretched out to provide protection over his corpse.
 This scene depicts renewal, while the scenes on both adjacent sides depict punishment.
 In the scenes of punishment, the gods of punishment are represented and are holding cauldrons.

 Next, the mummy of the sun god stands upon a large sun disc that is enclosed by two pairs of arms rising from the depths of Nun.
 Surrounding this scene is a wreath of twelve stars and twelve small disks that indicate the course of the hours.
 The hands of two goddesses hold the ends of this illustration.

 The final scene in this section shows Aker, who is representing the barque of the sun god, as a double sphinx.
 The barque is supported by two uraei, and inside the barque are Khepri and Thoth who are praying to the sun god.
 Underneath the barque are two royal figures with Isis and Nephthys who are holding a winged scarab beetle and a sun disc.

 The middle register begins with Horus rising up out of a divine figure called the "Western One."
 Next, there are seven mounds that each contains a god.
 In the next scene, the propagation of Horus is repeated in which Horus is now falcon-headed, and rises from the body of Osiris which is being protected by the corpses of Isis and Nephthys.

 In the next scene, Nun's arms are holding the solar disc, and other arms and two uraei hold another sun disc.
 A serpent is located on the top of this sun disc, which might signify the regeneration of the sun.

 Like many Ancient Egyptian texts, the bottom register shows the punishment of enemies in the Place of Annihilation since it is below the gods.
 Since gods are more important figures, they are depicted above others.
 The sun god is shown above with several sarcophagi and four enemies below.

 Finally, we find a corpse lying in a large sarcophagus located in the Place of Annihilation, which Re calls the "corpse of Shetit."
 This is the realm of the dead where gods and goddesses above the scene hold their hands out in prayer.
 In the last scene, we find the Apophis serpent being seized by ram headed gods.